delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

     Error: Request failed with status code 403
   ```

   Which is good!
-The update action is failing and returning the forbidden head we set.
+The update action is failing and returning the `unprocessable_entity` head we set.

 ### 4. Processing erroneous data